arvidn/libtorrent/docs/dht_store.rst

 and swap*, it has similar semantics as CAS CPU instructions.
 If specified as part of the put command, and the current value stored under the public key differs from the expected value, the store fails.
 The ``cas`` field only applies to mutable puts.
+If there is no current value, the ``cas`` field SHOULD be ignored, not preventing the put based on it.

 Response: